-Hue Jackson thinks the Steelers were offsides on Browns missed field goal in overtime
+After review, Hue Jackson says Steelers weren't offsides on Browns missed field goal in overtime

 Hey, progress.

-But coach Hue Jackson, who is now 1-31-1 since joining the team in 2016, wonders if the Steelers got away with one.
+But after the game coach Hue Jackson, who is now 1-31-1 since joining the team in 2016, wondered if the Steelers got away with one.
 With 13 seconds left in overtime, the Browns' 43-yard field goal was blocked by Pittsburgh linebacker T.J.
 Watt.

-"The miss at the end I think had nothing to do with the conditions," Jackson said after the game, referring to the monsoon-type weather that lasted the entire afternoon.
+"The miss at the end I think had nothing to do with the conditions," Jackson said Sunday, referring to the monsoon-type weather that lasted the entire afternoon.
 "I would like to see the play because I thought someone was offside."

+By Monday, after Jackson had time to review the film, he reconsidered.

-You can judge for yourself in the clip above but it's an odd thing to say if you're Jackson.
-The Browns forced six turnovers on the day, which should have guaranteed them a win in regulation.
+Either way, the game shouldn't have been close; the Browns forced six turnovers on the day, which should have guaranteed them a win in regulation.

 The last turnover came three plays before the missed field goal.
 Linebacker Joe Schobert recovered a Ben Roethlisberger fumble and returned it to the Steelers' 14-yard line.
 But a penalty on Myles Garrett brought the ball back to the 24.
-The Browns lost a yard on first down, setting up the 43-yard attempt that never looked to have a chance.
+The Browns lost a yard on first down, setting up the 43-yard attempt that never had a chance.

 "The trajectory of the ball was kind of low," kicker Zane Gonzalez said afterwards, via Cleveland.com.
 "They were able to make a play.
 They made the play when they had to for this game to end in a tie."